 As the name suggests these are jobs where you get to choose when to work.
 For some of them, you can even decide on where to work from.

 Are you still physically fit?
-If you love to work in the food or beverage industry, waiting on people is among the best jobs for older people.
-If you sign up though, be ready to get busier during weekends, holidays and sometimes, evenings.
+If you love to work in the food or beverage industry, waiting for people is among the best jobs for older people.
+If you sign up though, be ready to get busier during weekends, holidays, and sometimes, evenings.

 And where can you get such a job?
 You can apply and work in a restaurant, bar, or diner.
 It all boils down to where you prefer- just look at local job listings.